Office 365 - Getting Started with Groups

 When you subscribe to a group, all the email messages and meeting invitations are sent directly to your inbox.
 But they're also stored in your group folder.
 So don't worry about accidentally deleting something or creating a rule to move mail from your inbox to a private folder.
 Delete it from your inbox after reading it and know there's still a copy safely stored in your searchable group folder; in fact, all the messages since the group began are stored in the group folder.
 Even if you weren't a member at the beginning, you'll get to see the full history once you join.

-There are two main differences between a standard group and a PLC group:
+Two main differences between a standard group and a PLC group:

 - OneNote Online Notebook templates.

 |OneNote Online Notebook templates ||Default privacy settings |

 | Standard group ||Templates are not readily available.
 Learn how to create a template in OneNote Online Notebook. ||Public|

 | Professional Learning Community (PLC) group ||Templates are readily available to meet the needs of educators. ||Private|

 - A public group is open to everyone.
 If you just want to see what the group is doing, all the content and conversations are easy to view.
 But if the group interests you, you can join it and become a member.
 In most cases, a public group is your preferred alternative.

 - A private group is exclusive and only open to its members.
 The content and conversations are secure and not viewable by everyone.
 Choose a private group when you are concerned about security and privacy, such as trade secrets or confidential information.
 Although anyone can see the name of the private group, information is also security-trimmed so it is not accessible from search, links, or in other ways.
 Joining a private group requires approval from a group administrator.